 Lebron James to Trump: 'Going to White House was a great honor until you showed up'

-(WASHINGTON) — NBA champion Lebron James lashed out at President Trump in response to the president’s saying that a White House invitation to fellow basketball star Steph Curry was “withdrawn.”
+(NEW YORK) — Cleveland Cavaliers star Lebron James lashed out at President Trump on Saturday on social media after the president said he was withdrawing his invitation to the Golden State Warriors’ Steph Curry to visit the White House.

-James, of the Cleveland Cavaliers, was apparently referring to Trump’s tweet earlier Saturday that said visiting the White House is “a great honor.”
+James, in his tweet, referred to Trump’s comment that visiting the White House is “a great honor.”

-“Going to White House was a great honor until you showed up,” Lebron tweeted.
+“Going to White House was a great honor until you showed up,” Lebron wrote.

 U bum @StephenCurry30 already said he ain’t going!
 So therefore ain’t no invite.
 Going to White House was a great honor until you showed up!